 We know that staying hydrated is critical for bodily function, preventing fatigue and helping to stay focused and alert.

-We also know that drinking 2-3 L of plain water per day can be a challenge for some people.
+But drinking 2-3L of water a day can definitely be a challenge!
 Here we have a few ideas to help you drink more water.
 We have a recipe for fruit or herb infused water, tips for freezing herbs or berries in ice and coffee substitutes to prevent dehydration.

 Infusing water with the essence of fruits, herbs, and other botanicals helps you drink plenty of liquids without the downside of excess calories, sugars, and artificial flavorings.
 It’s beneficial hydration in every refreshing sip.